subhagittu/Road-Accident-Analysis/README.md

-# Analyzed ott platform data for various shows and movies, creating an interactive dashboard using powerbi
+# Analyzed road accident for the years 2021 and 2022 for different locations
 <!DOCTYPE html>
 <html lang="en">
 <head>